 Q: Why would someone join this Order today?

 A: Carmelites are dedicated, interesting, happy, and holy people who do a lot of great things.
 Men join because they want to live and work with these guys.
 The Carmelites have a rich tradition of spiritual guides-some of the best in the Church!
 To be a Carmelite is to be a part of a something bigger than yourself.
-And the Carmelite life leads you into the heart of God – people like Teresa of Avila, John of the Cross, St. Therese of Lisieux, Andrew Corsini, and Edith Stein!
+And the Carmelite life leads you into the heart of God – people like Teresa of Avila, John of the Cross, Therese of Lisieux, Andrew Corsini, Edith Stein and Titus Brandsma!